Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/potion_of_resistance.md

+---
+category: items
+layout: page
 name: Potion of Resistance
-type: potion
+tag: potion

-# Potion of Resistance
+title: Potion of Resistance
+---

 _Potion, uncommon_

 When you drink this potion, you gain resistance to one type of damage for 1 hour.
 The GM chooses the type or determines it randomly from the options below.